reactjs/react.dev/src/content/reference/react/index.md

 ## Rules of React {/*rules-of-react*/}

-React is a programming paradigm for declarative user interfaces, in which developers describe what should be rendered given the current state and the framework is responsible for updating the UI.
-Just as different programming languages have their own ways of expressing concepts, React has its own idioms — or rules — for how to express patterns in a way that is easy to understand and yields high-quality applications.
+React has idioms — or rules — for how to express patterns in a way that is easy to understand and yields high-quality applications:

 * [Components and Hooks must be pure](/reference/rules/components-and-hooks-must-be-pure) – Purity makes your code easier to understand, debug, and allows React to automatically optimize your components and hooks correctly.
 * [React orchestrates Components and Hooks](/reference/rules/react-orchestrates-components-and-hooks) – React is responsible for rendering components and hooks when necessary to optimize the user experience.